SoftWiser-group/MaCon/README.md

 - Image feature extraction:

 We extract feature vector of all images in this dataset with img_feature.py.
-Download the zip files and unpack them.
-Then execute:
 ```
 python img_feature.py
 ```